apache/nuttx/configs/sama5d4-ek/README.txt

         CONFIG_DEV_RANDOM=y   : Enables /dev/random

     8. This configuration has support for NSH built-in applications enabled.
-       Two built-in applications are included by default:  (1) The I2C Tool.
+       Two built-in applications are included by default:

-       See the section above entitle "I2C Tool" and the note with regard to I2C below.
-(2) The interrupting button test as described above in these notes.
-And (3) the touchscreen test program as described above under "TM7000 LCD/Touchscreen" and also below in this notes.
+       a.
+The I2C Tool.
+See the section above entitled "I2C Tool" and the note with regard to I2C below.
+       b.
+The interrupting button test as described above in these notes.
+       c.
+The touchscreen test program as described above under "TM7000 LCD/Touchscreen" and also below in this notes.
+       d.
+An LCD/graphics test program.
+See the section above entitle "TM7000 LCD/Touchscreen" and also below in this notes.

     9. This configuration has support for the FAT, ROMFS, and PROCFS file systems built in.